 Photo caption: Meeting single mom Layla and her young family in a makeshift camp in Islamabad, Pakistan.
 They have been living in dire conditions for more than two years.

-Afghanistan is not a strange foreign land to Canada, it was our longest military mission in history, with 158 Canadian soldiers losing their lives in combat against the Taliban and more than 2,000 coming home injured.
-Whether naively or not, our men and women spent 14 years on the ground, our allies stayed even longer, helping pave the way for many basic human rights.
+Afghanistan is not a strange, foreign land to Canada.
+It was our longest military mission in history with 158 Canadian soldiers losing their lives in combat against the Taliban, and more than 2,000 coming home injured.
+Whether naively or not, our men and women spent 14 years on the ground – our allies stayed even longer, helping pave the way for many basic human rights.

 An entire generation of little girls grew up with hopes and dreams of impacting society beyond the kitchen.
 And yet, when I’ve approached mainstream newsrooms here in North America asking if they’d publish my reporting on this topic, there’s been an apathetic silence.
 The few editors who do write back say, “We’ve done that story before,” which in our business often translates to “Who cares?”